-Day to day (managerial): As the name suggests.
-This type of negotiation is typically the day -to-day negotiation that goes on internally in an organization.
-The parties involved could be the management and employees negotiating on incentive structure, the boss and subordinate trying to define roles and responsibilities, the trade-union leader and industrial Relations manager negotiating pay-terms and working conditions or even different functional groups in an organization such as logistics and sales, negotiating the mode of dispatch of goods.
+• Day to day (managerial): This type of negotiation is typically the day -to-day negotiation that goes on internally in an organization.
+The parties involved could be the management and employees negotiating on incentive structure, the boss and subordinate trying to define roles and responsibilities, the trade-union leader and industrial Relations manager negotiating payterms and working conditions or even different functional groups in an organization such as logistics and sales, negotiating the mode of dispatch of goods.